 Don’t Cause Me Extra Work to Consider You

-Many applicants don’t bother with a cover letter if the job ad doesn’t indicate that one is required.
-They often feel their resume is all that’s needed and that their experience speaks for itself.
+Many applicants don’t bother with a cover letter if the job ad doesn’t indicate one is required.
+They often feel their resume is all that’s needed and their experience speaks for itself.

 Guess again!
 Don’t make me try to understand how your experience relates to what I’m looking for, and definitely don’t expect me to figure out what it is you really want to do next and why.
 Write a customized cover letter to address what I’m looking for and how your particular experience fits my specific needs.

 Don’t Apply for Every Open Position Because You Like the Company

 It may be easy to apply to every position that shows up on your job board search, but don’t waste your time or mine.
 Read the job descriptions and apply only to positions for which you are at least partially qualified.

 Disregard this, and there’s a good chance HR reps will get tired of seeing your name on the list and may ignore you for all positions.